 Final Fantasy XII: The Zodiac Age came out yesterday and as a recently converted fan of the franchise, I was curious.
 Many reviewers that I’ve come across pointed out how many hours they poured into the previous version and that this game was so iconic at the time of its release but personally, I did not play the game when it came out 10 years ago.
 So, you’ll be following the thought process, experience and reaction of a fresh mind.
 I’ll try to be as transparent and honest as I can without spoiling the game too much.

 The introductory cinematic cutscene was really impressive, immediately setting the scene for the game.
 Final Fantasy XII’s story revolves around politic and war where betrayal is plenty.
-A wedding, a war and the betrayal that led to death is how I’m going to summarise the introduction.
+A wedding, a war and the betrayal that led to death are how I’m going to summarise the introduction.
 Set in Ivalice, you start out as Vaan, an orphan living in the streets of Dalmasca, a city taken over by the evil empire, Archades.
 Well, technically, you play through the tutorial as Resks, a Dalmascian soldier, but Vaan is the protagonist of the story.

 Press X To Fight

 Since I’ve already played and finished Final Fantasy XIII, the combat in XII felt familiar.
 In a way, to me, it seemed like a predecessor of the ATB combat we got in XIII but simpler.
 Basically, you select an enemy and then just walked up to it while your character hits it to death.
 It might feel a little lackluster in the beginning but trust me, once you progress and unlock more skill, you’ll get the flow of it why it’s made like this.
 The gambit system was also familiar in its own way, reminding me of Dragon Age.
 But of course, XII came way before DA which makes it all the more impressive, back then, to have such an extensive system that lets you micromanage your party members.